YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 5.4.
-ALWAYS Start with a test unit creation
+ALWAYS Start with Unit Test
-Do not ever never write code without starting first the unit test on how-to test the code.
+Do not ever never write code without starting firsr the unit test on how-to test the code.
 Period.
 This is he only way to avoid braking old functionalities when the application code base grows larger.
-Each time a new bug is found fix it by adding new Unit Test!
+Each time a new bug is found fix it by adding new UnitTest!